 About Intercompany Solutions

-Operating since 2015, our company has helped hundreds of clients from 30+ countries to set up their businesses in the Netherlands.
+Operating since 2017, our company has helped thousands of clients from 50+ countries to set up their businesses in the Netherlands.
 Our clients range from small business owners opening their first company, to multinationals opening a subsidiary in the Netherlands.
 Our experience with international entrepreneurs has allowed us to perfectly adjust our processes in order to ensure the successful establishment of your company.
 Customer satisfaction is guaranteed for all the services we offer.
 Our scope of expertise:

 Associations and memberships